 In December 2019, the 2019 novel coronavirus (COVID-19) surfaced in Wuhan, China.
 The World Health Organization declared a global emergency on January 30, 2020, and most countries initiated travel restrictions limiting travel to other countries and lock-downs within their borders.
 While various vaccines have been introduced into the marketplace, the impacts of variant strains of the COVID-19 virus is still unknown.
 The widespread health crisis has adversely affected the global economy, resulting in an economic downturn that could impact demand for our products.
 To date, the outbreak had a material adverse impact on our operations.
 For example, several customers in our appliance recycling and appliance replacement business have previously suspended our ability to pick up and or replace their customers' appliances, resulting in decreased revenues for both recycling and replacement business.
 The future impact of the outbreak is highly uncertain and cannot be predicted and there is no assurance that the outbreak will not have another material adverse impact on the future results of the Company.
 The extent of the impact, if any, will depend on future developments, including actions taken to contain the coronavirus.
 A key task for the Company in 2022 is to begin late-stage clinical development with its pharmaceutical product, JAN101.
 However, the COVID-19 pandemic has significantly impacted clinical trials, delaying recruitment in most non-COVID-19 clinical trials and even eliminating recruitment in some trials.
-While clinical sites have largely resumed conducting non-COVID-19 clinical trials, the backlog of subjects may adversely affect our ability to recruit for its trial, leading to clinical sites have largely resumed conducting non-COVID-19 vaccines, particularly concerning variant strains of COVID-19, could lead to clinical sites terminating patient recruitment again during the course of the study.
+While clinical sites have largely resumed conducting non-COVID-19 clinical trials and even eliminating recruitment in some trials.
+Under the course of the COVID-19 vaccines, particularly concerning variant strains of COVID-19, could lead to clinical sites terminating patient recruitment again during the course of the study.